Loading

 How to connect using Sequel Ace

-Attention Mac users—this is the option for you.
+This option is exclusive to Mac.
 Downloading Sequel Ace is a breeze (and using it is, too).
 Just navigate to Sequel Ace in the App Store, and click Get.

 Now you're set to launch the software and get connected.